Hypfer/Valetudo/docs/index.md

 </div>

 Valetudo is the de-facto-standard open-source software solution for cloud-free vacuum robots empowering thousands of users.<br/>
-Being started in 2018, it since then matured to a reliable fire-and-forget solution that just works.
+Since it was started in 2018, it has matured to a reliable fire-and-forget solution that just works.

 Valetudo is made, managed, maintained and more by me,
 <a href="https://hypfer.de" rel="noopener" target="_blank">Sören Beye</a>, with occasional contributions by